 Aurangzeb passed the controversial order on 9 April 1669 that gave his men the right to demolish all schools and temples of Hindus and to use any means necessary to put down their religious teachings and practices.
 The invaders organized a massive attack on Hindus whom they called as ‘infidels’ in all their dominions.
 Aurangzeb who was known for his religious intolerance and penchant for persecuting Hindus demanded periodical reports of the actual results.
 This order excluded Hindus from holding public offices and organizing fairs, festivals and religious ceremonies and imposed a fine on them for their religious affinity.

-The horrific desecration of the sacred shrine of Shree Kashi Vishwanath at Benares on 4 September 1669 and the construction of a mosque on its site greatly angered Chhatrapati Shivaji Maharaj and signalled that the peace between the Mughals and the Marathas was at an end.
+The horrific desecration of the sacred shrine of Shree Kashi Vishwanath on 4 September 1669 and the construction of a mosque on its site greatly angered Chhatrapati Shivaji Maharaj and signalled that the peace between the Mughals and the Marathas was at an end.
 Maharaj did not fail to remonstrate strongly and publicly against the mistaken policy of the invader.
 The sacrosanct Keshav Rai Temple at Mathura suffered a similar fate.

 Aurangzeb hated the very name of Lord Krishna and the prevailing worship of the Lord at Mathura so much so that he changed its name to Islamabad.
 Ahmedabad and Ujjain were also dealt with in the same manner.
 An order to enforce Islam across all regions of the Mughals was issued.
 The festivals of Diwali and Holi were ruthlessly suppressed.